-What Is a Per-Piece Pay Rate or Piece Work?
+What Is a Per-Piece Pay Rate or Piecework?

 Piecework, particularly when done from home, may have no set time frame for completion, making it a very flexible work option.
 Some jobs may have hourly or daily quotas.
-Piecework has been used in manufacturing goods but can also be used in jobs with non-tangible work outputs, such as data entry or writing.

 In the United States and in other countries with minimum wage laws, this type of pay rate must be used in conjunction with minimum wage laws for employees.
 For instance, an employee who works at a $.01 per-piece rate and completes 60 pieces in an hour would not receive $6 but would still receive the state’s minimum wage.
-If the worker is able to work fast enough to complete 80 pieces in an hour, he or she can earn $8.00 per hour.
-In other words, per-piece rate pay can act as an incentive for employees.
+If the worker is able to work fast enough to complete 80 pieces in an hour, she can earn $8.00 per hour.
+In other words, a per-piece rate pay can act as an incentive for employees.

 Note that only employees are protected by minimum wage laws, not independent contractors, and per-piece pay structures are often used as pay rates for freelancers or independent contractors.

 Here are some negative things to consider regarding piecework:

 - Work could be rejected for quality issues: Work-at-home scams in assembly work and stuffing envelopes use poor quality as an excuse to refuse to pay.
 Acceptable quality must be clearly spelled out in any kind of per-piece pay arrangement.